 Through a practicum course at American University’s School of International Service, colleagues and I partnered with Alliance for Peacebuilding (the client), who tasked us with exploring measurement challenges, filling data gaps, and assessing data changes pertaining to SDG 16 2030 targets.
 While doing so, we noticed issues with data universality, availability, and relevance in specific SDG 16 indicators used to measure the set targets for 2030.
 These issues call into question whether the available data accurately reflects the progress, or lack thereof, toward meeting SDG 16 2030 targets.

 In this post, I describe our research, discuss the issues we encountered, and share recommendations to improve the measurement of SDG 16 indicators.
+The full report is available here.

 Background and Research